wilsonng234/COMP4471-Random-Clothes-Generation/README.md

 ## Results

-Results can be found under `datasets/evaluation` after each 5 epochs of training <br>
+- Search `datasets/evaluation` directory to see the generated results for each 5 epochs of training
-Loss history is recorded in `tensorboard` directory | Run `tensorboard --logdir=tensorboard` to see the history
+- Run `tensorboard --logdir=tensorboard` to see the history

 ### Some Generated Results: